nf-core/tools/docs/lint_errors.md

   * The DAG file path should end with `.svg`
     * If Graphviz is not installed, Nextflow will generate a `.dot` file instead
 * `process.container`
-  * A single default container for use by all processes
+  * Dockerhub handle for a single default container for use by all processes.
+  * Must specify a tag that matches the pipeline version number if set.
+  * If the pipeline version number contains the string `dev`, the dockerhub tag must be `:dev`
 * `params.reads`
   * Input parameter to specify input data (typically FastQ files / pairs)
 * `params.singleEnd`